silktown-software/podbean_downloader/README.md

 ### Running

-While the virtualenv is active you can the downloader with the following command
+While the virtualenv is active, you can the downloader with the following command.

 ```bash
 $ python -m podbean_downloader